Quadruple jump: Women

 French skater Surya Bonaly was the first female skater to attempt a quadruple jump in competition.
 She attempted a quad toe loop and a quad Salchow at the 1990 European Championships, however the jumps were not ratified.
 She attempted quad jumps at four more competitions (including the 1992 Winter Olympics), the final being the 1996 World Championships, but all were unsuccessful.

 Japanese skater Miki Ando, first female skater to land a quad in competition, pictured at the 2009 World Championships.

 On December 14, 2002, Japanese skater Miki Ando became the first female skater to land a ratified quadruple jump (a Salchow) in her free skate at the 2002 Junior Grand Prix Final in The Hague, Netherlands.

 On March 10, 2018, in the free skate at the World Junior Figure Skating Championships in Sofia, Bulgaria, Russian skater Alexandra Trusova became the first female skater to land a ratified quadruple toe loop in competition.
 She also became the first female skater to successfully land two quads in one free skate.

 Russian skater Alexandra Trusova was the first female skater to land a quadruple jump in combination (a quad toe loop-triple toe loop), at the ISU Junior Grand Prix in Lithuania in September 2018.

-The first ratified quadruple Lutz was landed by Russian skater Anna Shcherbakova in a domestic event in October 2018.
 On October 12, 2018, in the free skate at the Junior Grand Prix in Yerevan, Armenia, Alexandra Trusova landed the first ratified quadruple Lutz in international competition, becoming the first woman to land the jump.

 Alexandra Trusova was the first woman to land both the quad lutz and quad flip in competition.